Global stocks rally, Europe at record highs, dollar gains

 BOE Governor Andrew Bailey said there could be more reductions than investors expect, the latest sign of the growing divergence between the Europe and U.S. rate outlooks.

-Treasury yields rose with no major catalysts to drive direction as traders waited on key inflation data for April next week to guide expectations of Federal Reserve policy.
+Treasury yields rose as traders waited on next week's key April inflation data to guide expectations of Fed monetary policy.

-Yields hit one-month lows last week after a softer-than-expected employment report for April re-ignited bets that the U.S. central bank will make two 25 basis point interest rate cuts this year.
+The yield on benchmark 10-year Treasury notes rose 5.1 basis points to 4.5%, while the two-year yield , which typically moves in step with interest rate expectations, rose 6.3 basis points to 4.8698%.

-The two-year Treasury yield, which reflects interest rate expectations, rose 4.8 basis points to 4.855%, while the yield on the benchmark 10-year note was up 4.9 basis points at 4.498%.
+Oil prices fell by about $1 a barrel as comments from Fed officials indicated higher-for-longer interest rates, which could hinder demand from the world's largest crude consumers.

-(Reporting by Herbert Lash, additional reporting by Amanda Cooper and Ankur Banerjee; Editing by Ros Russell, Kirsten Donovan and Nick Zieminski)
+(Reporting by Herbert Lash, additional reporting by Amanda Cooper and Ankur Banerjee; Editing by Ros Russell, Kirsten Donovan, Nick Zieminski and Jonathan Oatis)